jakmeier/Lagrange/README.md

 ## Follow me

 Sorry, I don't do a lot of social media.
-If you would like to be notified when I upload a new blog, feel free to star this repository or [follow my user on github](https://github.com/jakmeier).
+If you would like to be notified when I upload a new blog, feel free to watch this repository or [follow my user on github](https://github.com/jakmeier).

 ## Lagrange Template